dalibo/emaj/docs/en/exportImportFunctions.rst

 Export and import the E-Maj configuration
 =========================================

-An E-Maj configuration contains the set of :ref:`E-Maj parameters<emaj_param>` and the tables groups configuration.
+An E-Maj configuration contains the set of :ref:`E-Maj parameters<emaj_param>` and the table groups configuration.

 Some functions can import or export them into or from an external support, as a JSON structure.
 They can be useful in particular:

-* to deploy a standardized tables groups configuration and parameters set towards several databases;
+* to deploy a standardized table groups configuration and parameters set towards several databases;
 * to upgrade the *emaj* extension with a :ref:`full uninstall and reinstall<uninstall_reinstall>`.

 JSON structures